Contrast-Security-OSS/node-route-metrics/README.md

 with and without other packages installed. `route-metrics` writes a json log file, `route-metrics.log` by default.

+### benchmarking

+A primary use case for `route-metrics` is benchmark performance of different configurations.
+Because the time-series data is written on intervals, it's possible that the last `proc`, `eventloop`, and `gc` entries will be before the last of the `route` entries in the log file, so they won't encompass the entire set of requests in the benchmark.

+Send a `SIGINT` signal to the node process and `route-metrics` will write the time-series data.
+It only listens for `SIGINT` once, but should get the signal before the application process does.
+This has been tested on Linux, not Macs.
+It does not work on Windows - the program gets the `SIGINT` on `^C`, but not when signaled via `childprocess.kill('SIGINT')`.

 ## processing the log file

 Once the `route-metrics` agent has been used to generate a log file, it's